Cauliflower au Gratin with Pepper Jack Cheese

 For the Cauliflower Base

-• Fresh cauliflower head – Choose firm, white heads without dark spots for the best texture and flavor
+• 2 fresh heads of cauliflower – Choose firm, white heads without dark spots for the best texture and flavor

 • Kosher salt – Seasons the cooking water and enhances natural vegetable flavors